FOR IMMEDIATE RELEASE: December 10, 2014

 All EnviroDIY members will be able to post to Gadget Showcase and other blogs and ask or answer questions without having to go through an administrative gatekeeper.
 EnviroDIY members are also encouraged to register with one of several specific interest groups, including: data logger developers, sensor developers, data managers, researchers, K-12 educators, and citizen scientists.

-EnviroDIY visitors can now access tutorials, such as one created by Steve Hicks, electrical engineer at Stroud Water Research Center, that explains how to build sensor platforms using low-cost, reliable, open-source electronics.
+EnviroDIY visitors can now access tutorials, such as one created by Shannon Hicks, electrical engineer at Stroud Water Research Center, that explains how to build sensor platforms using low-cost, reliable, open-source electronics.